 The bottom line?
 It seems that publishing without investigation, fact-checking, or editing has become the optimal legal strategy.
 See id., at 778–779.
 Under the actual malice regime as it has evolved, “ignorance is bliss.”
 Id., at 778.
 Combine this legal incentive with the business incentives fostered by our new media world and the deck seems stacked against those with traditional (and expensive) journalistic standards—and in favor of those who can disseminate the most sensational information as efficiently as possible without any particular concern for truth.
 See ibid.Supreme Court Justice Neil Gorsuch, Shkelzen Berisha v.
 Guy Lawson, et al

-++ ARE YOU STUCK IN A MEDIA ECHO-CHAMBER, or know someone who is, and need help breaking free?
+++ ARE YOU STUCK IN A MEDIA ECHO-CHAMBER, or know someone who is, and needs help breaking free?
 Take The Break Free from Media Echo-Chambers 30-Day Challenge.

-As protocol reported, Supreme Court Justice Gorsuch was not alone in his opinion about defamation laws, “Gorsuch’s conservative colleague, Clarence Thomas, “who has suggested treating social media as utilities bound to carry all political speech and ending tech’s prized legal shield, cited Pizzagate in his own writing on why he would have taken the case.”
+As protocol reported, Supreme Court Justice Gorsuch was not alone in his opinion about defamation laws, “Gorsuch’s conservative colleague, Clarence Thomas, “has suggested treating social media as utilities bound to carry all political speech and ending tech’s prized legal shield, cited Pizzagate in his writing on why he would have taken the case.”

 Supreme Court Justice Clarence Thomas and Pizzagate